 I’ve been buying fabric online for years, but now it’s practically a necessity if you NEED FABRIC.
-I’m sharing my tips for buying fabric online and the best sources that I like to use, depending on the type of fabric you want.
-I’m always on the hunt fabric to make pillow covers, curtains, a table runner or something for my home.
+I’m sharing some great tips for buying fabric online and the best online fabric stores that I like to use, depending on the type of fabric you want.
+I’m always on the hunt fabric to make pillow covers, curtains, a table runner or something for my home and I am sharing a list of my favorite fabric stores.

-Below you’ll find the best places to purchase fabric online depending on what you want to make.
+Below you’ll find my top picks for places to purchase fabric online depending on what you want to make.
 I’m also sharing practical tips for how to get the right fabric for your project.
 These suggestions are limited to home decor projects only, not clothes.
 I use fabric for drapes/curtains, shades or pillows.
-These types of projects can save you hundreds of dollars and you can still make them even if you are a beginner at sewing.
+These types of projects can save you hundreds of dollars and you can still make them, even if you are a beginner at sewing.

 Best Places to Find Fabric Online

-I like to save money by making pillows and drapes and that doesn’t work if I spend $50 for a yard of fabric.
-I’ve found that some places are better for solid fabrics, some are better for prints, etc. My recommendations are by type of fabric, but all my selections are for home decor fabric (not clothing).
+I like to save money by making pillows and drapes, but that doesn’t work if I spend $50 for a yard of fabric.
+I’ve found several online fabric stores with affordable prices and all different fabrics.
+Some are better for solid fabrics, some are better for prints, etc. My recommendations are by type of fabric, but all my selections are for home decor fabric (not clothing or apparel fabrics).
+As a rule of thumb, online fabric shops sell fabric in 1 yard increments.
+You can buy as much fabric as you need in 1 yard increments, but if you want to by 1/4 or 1/2 yard, online shopping may not be your best option.
+That being said, if you find the perfect fabric you may want to bite the bullet and buy several yards of fabric so you can use it for a different sewing project.

-Joann is place people think of most when they are looking for where to buy fabric online cheap, but they don’t have everything.
-Shopping Joannn online is SO much better than in person because the fabric supply is limited in person.
+Joann’s is the place people think of most when they are looking for a place to buy fabric online cheap, but they don’t have everything.
+Shopping Joannn online is SO much better than in person because the fabric supply is limited in the store.
 The advantage of shopping there is that you can limit your search to the type of fabric (decor), color, pattern and more.
 There are so many other great places to shop, here are a few in each category.

 Solid cotton duck fabric is good for lots of home decor projects because it’s heavy weight.

 - Big Duck Canvas – This site has basic colors, and you can choose the weight of the fabric (7oz, 10oz etc).
-Their prices go as low as $2.80 per yard.
+The price range varies based on the type of fabric, but starts as low as $2.80 per yard.
 It’s nice if you aren’t a fabric expert because you can click through to the different weights and they explain what each is good for.
 For example, 7oz fabric is a thinner weight good for linings and tablecloths.
 12oz Fabric is heavyweight, good for outdoor projects and slip covers.
 Their fabrics are made in the USA.
 They have limited colors, but the quality for the price is great.
 They also have a selection of denim, muslin, burlap and even options for buying fabric wholesale (if you are making projects for other people).

 Best Place to Get Plaid Fabrics (And Stripes)

-Plaid fabric includes checks, like buffalo check and tartan fabrics.
+Plaid fabric comes in many different colors and includes checks, like buffalo check and tartan fabrics.
 I like to use these for pillows or chair covers.
 I prefer NOT to use these for drapes because I get tired of them faster.

-- SpoonFlower – Spoonflower has lots of patterned fabrics.
-The fastest way to narrow down the selection is to put in the search bar, plaid or buffalo check.
+- SpoonFlower – Spoonflower has lots of patterned fabrics, unique prints and great quality fabric The fastest way to narrow down the selection is to put in the search bar, plaid or buffalo check.
 Then limit it to the colors you want in your plaid fabric.
 When you come to a plaid you like, you will have the choice to get it as wallpaper or fabric.
 The widest fabric available is 42 inches.

 - Fabric.com – This site is owned by Amazon.
 This makes it easy to checkout and you get free 2-day shipping if you’re a prime member.
 This site has has lots of filters to narrow your search by type, purpose, pattern, color and more.
 The price of yardage on this site drops as you buy more.